gablemathias/rock-paper-scissors/README.md

 There's no dependencies or requisites.

-Feel free to any suggestions.
+Feel free to give me suggestions!

-Credits for the challenge: The Odin Project.
+> Credits for the challenge: The Odin Project.